Valve, the company behind the hugely successful Steam platform

 Getting a New Console Hybrid?
 Get Upsie Too

-If you’re picking up a new Switch or saving up for the Steam Deck, don’t let your investment get destroyed by one wrong move or an unfortunate component failure.
+If you’re picking up a new Switch, Steam Deck, or other gaming console, don’t let it go unprotected.
 An extended video console warranty from Upsie

 Upsie warranties are affordable and easy to use.
 Don’t get your next console without getting Upsie, too!